StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Added WPML compatibility for Unmanaged products filter.
 * Added button to variable products for changing the ATUM Control switch to all their variations at once.
 * Added Unmanaged products counter to Stock Control widget.
+* Added new icons to stock indicators column.

 **Changes**